Skip to main content

 Don't Shoot Yourself! was developed by Silverware Games, Inc..

-Don't Shoot Yourself! has received mostly positive reviews from players.
-Most players liked this game for its music but disliked it for its gameplay.
+Don't Shoot Yourself! has received positive reviews from players.
+Most players liked Don't Shoot Yourself! for its gameplay but disliked it for its grinding.

 Don't Shoot Yourself! is a single player game.